sghosh968/Octocat/README.md

 This is considered poor practice in the ecosystem and does not have an escape hatch in Create React App.<br>
 <br>
 To resolve this:
-1. Open an issue on the dependency's issue tracker and ask that the package be published pre-compiled (retaining ES6 Modules).
+1. Open an issue on the dependency issue tracker and ask that the package be published pre-compiled (retaining ES6 Modules).
 2. Fork the package and publish a corrected version yourself.
 3. If the dependency is small enough, copy it to your `src/` folder and treat it as application code.

 ## Something Missing?

 If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/packages/react-scripts/template/README.md)

+TODO:
+Homepage:
+After language is selected :
+1. Popular repositories by language.
+2. Trending repositories by language.
+Repositories search page :
+show details of a repositories :
+1. Contributors for the repository.
+2. Languages in repository.
+3. Total commits.
+User search page :
+show details of a repositories :
+1. Repositories list.
+2. Languages used.
+3. location.

+Components:
+1. RepositoryCard
+2. UserCard